Clark Magnet High School (2020 – 2021) Course Title: AP Calculus BC

 - In general, I do NOT round grades up.
-However, for students who have shown extra effort, by attending and actively participating during the Enrichment Sessions and/or the Office Hours, on a fairly regular basis, I often consider rounding their SEMESTER grades up (WITH NO OBLIGATION OR PROMISE) ONLY IF they fall within 0.9% of the higher grade.
+Please do NOT ask!
+However, for students who have shown extra effort, by attending and actively participating during the Enrichment Sessions and/or the Office Hours, on a fairly regular basis, I sometimes consider rounding their SEMESTER grades up (WITH NO OBLIGATION OR PROMISE) ONLY IF they fall within 0.9% of the higher grade.

-- For example, I may round 79.3% up to a “B”, if the student meets the requirements stated above.
+- For example, at my own discretion, I MAY round 79.3% up to a “B” at the semester, if the student meets the requirements stated above.

 - QUIZZES and TEAM-PRACTICES: If you miss a quiz or a team-practice, there is no make-up!
 Those points will NOT be counted for or against you.

-- PARTICIPATION: If you are absent, you will not gain any participation points.
+- ATTENDANCE AND PARTICIPATION: If you are absent, you will not gain any attendance or participation points.
 Those points will NOT be counted for or against you.

-- CHAPTER/UNIT TESTS and FINAL EXAM: (EXTREMELY IMPORTANT)
+- CHAPTER TESTS and FINAL EXAM: (EXTREMELY IMPORTANT)

-- If you miss any Chapter/Unit Test or the Final Exam and your absence is an excused one, YOU MUST SEND ME AN EMAIL, ON THE SAME DAY to arrange for a make-up test.
-Tests can be made up either during the next class period OR during Enrichment and after school.
-You MUST arrange a time that works for the teacher.
+- If you miss any Chapter Test or the Final Exam and your absence is an excused one, YOU MUST SEND ME AN EMAIL, ON THE SAME DAY to arrange for a make-up test.
+Tests can be made up at a time that is convenient for the teacher.
 If you fail to send me an email, on the same day, or if you fail to make the test up, you will earn a zero on that test.